Introduction

 Can I paint aluminum siding in cold weather?

-No—wait for temperatures to be consistently above 50°F for optimal paint adhesion and drying.
+It’s best to wait until temperatures are consistently above 50°F for the best paint adhesion and drying results.

 How often should I repaint my aluminum siding?